Afghan Museum

 Are there restrooms and cafes?

-Facilities such as restrooms are typically available, but for dining options, check the museum’s resources or nearby locations.
+Facilities such as restrooms are typically available within museums.
+For dining options, check the museum’s website or nearby areas for cafes.

 What should I wear?